Code-with-Elvis/TechCon_HTML/techcon_website/README.md

 # TechCon 2024 Register Page

 The registration page allows attendees to sign up for the event using a secure and accessible form.

+# TechCon 2024 Contact Page

+This page offers various ways to contact the TechCon team, including email, social media, a Google Map, and a message form.